suchimitha/Documentation-of-QBO-API/docs/CustomerOperations/FetchQBOVendor.md

 ---
 layout: default
-title: Fetch Xero Contacts
+title: Fetch Vendor
 parent: Contact Operations
-nav_order: 3
+nav_order: 7
 ---

-# Fetch Xero Contacts
+# Fetch Vendor

-To get/fetch, the Xero Contact pass the parameters to request.Options variable and then call the method BreadwinnerAPI.call().
-Returns a map of AccountWrapper records (xeroIdCustomerMap).
+To get/fetch, the QuickBooks Online Vendor pass the parameters to request.Options variable and then call the method BreadwinnerAPI.call().
+Returns a map of AccountWrapper records.

 ## sample code

-Optional parameters to fetch Xero Contact(s):
+Optional parameters to fetch QuickBooks Vendor(s):
-ContactId, ContactNumber, where, orderby, pagenumber, modifiedafter.

 ```scss
 try{